roman-milk/roman-milk.github.io/chucks-fantasy.md

  "Why not?"

  "Get serious Chuck, you couldn't handle seeing felt up and being kissed.
 The fact that I stroked Mark's cock bent you all out of shape; there is no way you could handle seeing me fuck another man."
-Report_Story #2